 Golden Antelope Press

 Golden Antelope Press is a small press operated in conjunction with, or spun off from, its sister presses, the more scholarly Blazing Sapphire and Naciketas Presses.
 The focus of this press is creative works of fiction and poetry.
-So far we have published twenty books.
+So far we have published twenty-two books.
 We started in 2004 with a novella by the editor's mother, Vivian Delmonico: I'll Be Seeing You, then did a more substantial novel of hers, Myra Lost and Found in 2011.
 Ting Tang Tales (humorous short stories) by D.R.
 Singh came out in 2008, Wandering Eyes (poetry) by Aileen Gallagher in 2009.
 In 2015 we had three publications: In Short, A Memory of the Other on a Good Day, love poetry by Allison Cundiff and Steven Schreiner, Always the Wanderer (novel) by George Koors, and A History of Tree Roots (poems) by Phil Howerton.
 In 2016 Cundiff's second book of poetry--Otherings--followed.

-Last year, 2017, was a banner year for Golden Antelope, with eight books completed.
-Poetry collections newly available include the engaging You Know the Ones by Dave Malone, and the deeply resonant Live Free or Croak by the Ozark poet/songwriter Larry S Rogers.
-We have two new collections of short stories--the sly yet charming Get Back, by Don Tassone, and the more surreal Anklet and Other Stories by Shome Dasgupta.
-A delightful new novel, Single in Southeast Texas by Gretchen Johnson, raises a fascinating set of questions.
-Don Tassone's hard-edged yet ultimately hopeful Drive was released on September 22.
-And Steven Wineman's astonishingly empathetic The Therapy Journal came out on Oct.
-23. Lisa Brognano's novel, In the Interest of Faye, was released on Dec.
-14.
+Golden Antelope had a banner year in 2017, with eight books completed.
+Poetry collections newly available included the engaging You Know the Ones by Dave Malone, and the deeply resonant Live Free or Croak by the Ozark poet/songwriter Larry S Rogers.
+We published two collections of short stories--the sly yet charming Get Back, by Don Tassone, and the more surreal Anklet and Other Stories by Shome Dasgupta.
+A delightful new novel, Single in Southeast Texas by Gretchen Johnson, raised a fascinating set of questions.
+Don Tassone's hard-edged yet ultimately hopeful Drive was released on September 22, 2017.
+Steven Wineman's astonishingly empathetic The Therapy Journal came out on Oct.
+23. And Lisa Brognano's novel, In the Interest of Faye, was released shortly before Christmas that year.